Mistakes are often impulsive habits. When others get upset again and again, those mistakes can become a way of being.

-When I first tried this with children, I was surprised at how well Positive Practice worked.
+When I first tried this with children, I was surprised at how well it worked.
 The literature on Positive Practice — which you can easily find —said to require 10 repetitions, so I did.
 I soon found that making the person do something more than 4 times felt bossy and artificial, so I dropped it to 5.
 With some experience I found 4 to be about right.
 “Right” meant (1) 4 repetitions dramatically reduced the occurrence of the mistake, and (2) I felt myself being open, connected, and warmly on the child’s side.

 A child sneezes into the air without covering.
 Using Positive Practice one holds up 4 fingers and has the child fake sneeze into the inside of their elbow four times.

 I see a child wipe her drooling nose with her sleeve.
 I invite the child to walk from where she stands over to the tissue box, pull a tissue, wipe her nose, toss the tissue into the waste bin, wash her hands, and return.
 Then I have her do the whole sequence a second, third, and fourth time.